 I forgot to mention that we’d have to set up a comfortable space for the dogs, pack up a bag of snacks, water bottles, a trash bag, our computers (if we wanted to struggle to work at all), cameras (you always have to be prepared for beautiful scenery), etc. We would be crammed in and have to stop every 2-3 hours to stretch and use the bathroom.
 If we wanted to make lunch in the fifth wheel, we’d end up taking 30-45 minutes every time we stopped, which made travel days even longer.

-Let me start explaining the difference in travel days by saying that as I am writing this post, we are driving to Nashville.
+Now, let me start explaining the difference in travel days by saying that as I am writing this post, we are driving to Nashville.
 I am sitting comfortably and safely at the dinette as Dan drives.
 When it’s lunch time, I’ll get up and make us a sandwich without having to stop and if I need to use the restroom…no problem!
 The dogs can move around a bit more too.

 Oh, and before we leave somewhere, it only takes us about 10-15 minutes to pack up, disconnect, and take off.
 No more hitching up and strapping down.
 We stow away items, pull the slide in, detach our hook ups, jump in and go!
 We travel quickly and typically only stay 1 week at a time in new places, so this is huge for us!